The route to becoming a rail driver is heavily regulated but it is transparent and at its most basic, fairly straightforward.

 On completion of the course at the Driving School, the candidates go out on the network with Trainer Drivers.
 There are several OTM machine types and the drivers must be familiar with each machine type and have a ticket (training) for each.

-When training is completed, the FDO will be working on the machine with another team member.
+When training is completed, the Driver Operators (DOs) will be working on the machine with another team member.

 Where does the driver training take place?

 The Driver Training School is in Inchicore in Dublin and the Rhomberg Sersa Depot is in Kildare.
 When training is completed, shifts can take place anywhere on the rail network.

 Yes and yes.
 There is ongoing training which is provided by Rhomberg Sersa.
 There is also a requirement to keep knowledge, such as Route Knowledge, up to date.
 Full support is given to staff to ensure they meet all training requirements and continue to learn.